enlight/dts-generator/README.md

 * `baseDir: string`: The base directory for the package being bundled.
 Any dependencies discovered outside this directory will be excluded from the bundle.
-* `excludes?: string[]`: A list of files, relative to `baseDir`, that should be excluded from the bundle.
+* `excludes?: string[]`: A list of glob expressions, relative to `baseDir`, that should be excluded from the generated `d.ts`.
 Use the `--exclude` flag one or more times on the command-line.
+See [minimatch](https://github.com/isaacs/minimatch#features) for information about supported glob expressions.
 * `externs?: string[]`: A list of external module reference paths that should be inserted as reference comments.
 Use the `--extern` flag one or more times on the command-line.
 * `files: string[]`: A list of files from the baseDir to bundle.